yangleir/IEEEGRSL/README.md

 # IEEE GRSL

-Here is the data used in paper:
+I make the data in following paper freely aviable to public:

-`
 Z. Lin, Y. Lei, X. Yongsheng, Y. Fanlin, and Z. Xinghua, “Retrieving wave parameters with PPP mode from GNSS buoy measurements,” IEEE Geoscience and Remote Sensing Letters, vol. Under Review, 2020.
-`

-I wish it would be useful for people who have interest in this domain.
+I wish it would be useful for people who have interests in this domain.

 # Data link